rbisdorff/Digraph3/docSphinx/tutorial.rst

      Epistemic determination    :  0.405
      Bipolar-valued equivalence : +0.323

 In :numref:`aliceRankingByChoosing`, we find confirmed that the *Köln Interpreter* studies appear always first-ranked (Lines 4-8) and all the *Interpreter* studies are preferrred to the *Translator* studies (Lines 11-12).
-The *Köln Translater* studies are the preferred one of all the *Translater* studies (Line 13).
+The *Köln Translater* studies are the preferred ones of all the *Translater* studies (Line 13).
 The *Foreign Correspondent* and the *Specialised Secretary* studies both appear last-ranked (Line 18).
 Notice by the way the high ordinal correlations of each one of the five *Bachet* rankings with the digraph *dg* (Lines 4-8).
 Their ranking consensus is hence also highly correlated with the given outranking digraph *dg* (+0.80) and supported by a criteria significance majority of 66% (Lines 21-23).

 .. code-block:: pycon
    :linenos: